Canon 70D vs Panasonic LX100

 Body comparison: Canon 70D vs Panasonic LX100

 The physical size and weight of the Canon 70D and the Panasonic LX100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (47 percent) than the Canon 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.